OpenAssetIO/OpenAssetIO/decisions/C-ManagerInterface.md

   size_t usedSize;
 } OPENASSETIO_NS(SimpleString);
 ```
-`usedSize` is for optimisation and safety and can technically be removed
-if we're happy to assume null-termination and accept the performance
+`usedSize` can technically be removed if we're happy to assume
-implications.
+null-termination.

+However, having a `usedSize` member is more optimal, avoiding the need
+to re-measure the string's length as it is passed around.

+In addition, other string representations (e.g. in other languages using
+the C API through an FFI) may not use null-termination as standard, so
+including a `usedSize` member improves language support.

+Note that with UTF-8 the number of printed characters might not match
+the number of characters required for encoding, so we mustn't naively
+assume that `usedSize` reflects the rendered string's length.

 ## Opaque handles